wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/manage-environmental-changes/includes/4-view-admin-analytics.md

 administrators will be able to determine the number of flow runs within that environment per Day, Week, and Month.
-In addition, Power BI embedded slicers allow an administrator to filter data based upon whether the run was successful, failed or cancelled.
+In addition, Power BI embedded slicers allow an administrator to filter data based upon whether the run was successful, failed, or canceled.

 For organizations who are adopting Power Automate, this report can provide insights that help determine the level of adoption within the